-In today’s healthcare field, nurses are in higher demand than ever before.
-With the constant increase in population, the baby boom generation growing older, and the national emphasis on public healthcare, nursing makes for a stable, well-paying career.
-But more and more hospitals and healthcare settings are requiring their nurses to have an RN to BSN degree and the competencies obtained from an online nursing degree program can help students ensure they won’t be turned away from employment because they lack the required nursing qualifications.
+In today’s health care field, nurses are in higher demand than ever before.
+With the constant increase in population, the baby boom generation growing older, and the national emphasis on public health care, nursing makes for a stable, well-paying career.
+But more and more hospitals and health care settings are requiring their nurses to have an RN to BSN degree, and the competencies obtained from an online nursing degree program can help students ensure they won’t be turned away from employment because they lack the required nursing qualifications.

 In practice, higher education can make the difference in patient safety in many situations, including hands-on administration of medication and treatments, proficiency with new technologies, the ability to glean important clues from day-to-day contact with patients, and accurately and effectively communicating care instructions to families.
 Nurse staffing research is also on the rise as the health care industry looks for ways to save more lives while reducing costs.
 In fact, the National Institutes of Health found that for every 10% increase in nurses with bachelor degrees, the likelihood of patient mortality fell by 7% in hospital settings.
 Studies like this show that becoming a registered nurse isn’t always enough.

-Online nursing degrees from accredited universities such as the University of Saint Mary have a proven track record in helping working healthcare providers gain the insight they need to succeed in our rapidly changing nursing and healthcare system.
+Online nursing degrees from accredited universities such as the University of Saint Mary have a proven track record in helping working health care providers gain the insight they need to succeed in our rapidly changing nursing and health care system.